 Minimum expected achievements

-The call is open between May 10th and June 14th, and the starting date should ideally be August 2019.
+The call is open between August 23 and September 23, and the starting date should ideally be November 2021.
 Late applications may be considered until the position is filled, and special conditions may apply for the starting date.
-The duration of the position is for a minimum of 12 months and a maximum of 36 months.
+The duration of the position is for one year.

-Successful applicants will be appointed by CIGIDEN at the Pontificia Universidad Católica de Chile and will reside in Santiago, Chile, where they will receive a gross stipend of 1.800.000 CLP (~2.800 USD) per month, as well as travel expenses for those living overseas.
-To apply, please send your letter of intent/motivation, a research proposal, an extended CV with a full digital archive of published ISI papers, and two letters of recommendation to Alondra Chamorro (firstname.lastname@example.org) and Nicolás Bronfman (email@example.com), Juan Carlos de la Llera (firstname.lastname@example.org) with the entitled subject “CIGIDEN R&R Cluster Postdoctoral Application”.
+Successful applicants will be appointed by CIGIDEN at the Pontificia Universidad Católica de Chile and will reside in Santiago, Chile, where they will receive a gross stipend of 1.800.000 CLP (~2.300 USD) per month, as well as travel expenses for those living overseas.
+To apply, please send your letter of intent/motivation, a research proposal, an extended CV with a full digital archive of published ISI papers, and two letters of recommendation to Alondra Chamorro (firstname.lastname@example.org), Nicolás Bronfman (email@example.com) and Juan Carlos de la Llera (firstname.lastname@example.org) with the entitled subject “CIGIDEN R&R Cluster Postdoctoral Application”.